Click here to enrol

 View the yoga class schedule or timetable for a full list of classes.

-Yogaha offers beginner yoga courses, with one class per week.
-Beginner class duration is 1hr 15mins.
-Yogaha beginner courses or classes are offered at the following times:
+Yogaha offers introductory yoga courses, with one class per week.
+Introductory class duration is 1hr 15mins.
+Yogaha introductory courses or classes are offered at the following times:

 - Monday evening 6:30pm-7:45pm